-Before you configure SAML for Tableau Online, obtain what you need to meet the requirements.
+Before you configure SAML for Tableau Cloud, obtain what you need to meet the requirements.

-To configure Tableau Online for SAML, you need the following:
+To configure Tableau Cloud for SAML, you need the following:

-Administrator access to your Tableau Online site.
-You must have administrator access to the Tableau Online site on which you want to enable SAML.
+Administrator access to your Tableau Cloud site.
+You must have administrator access to the Tableau Cloud site on which you want to enable SAML.

-List of users who will use SSO to access Tableau Online.
-You should gather the email addresses for the users you want to allow single-sign-on access to Tableau Online.
+List of users who will use SSO to access Tableau Cloud.
+You should gather the usernames for the users you want to allow single sign-on (SSO) access to Tableau Cloud.

 IdP account that supports SAML 2.0.
 You need an account with an external identity provider.
 Some examples are PingFederate, SiteMinder, and Open AM.
 The IdP must support SAML 2.0.
 You must have administrator access to that account.